big-data-and-economics/big-data-class-materials/README.md

 ### GitHub Issues

-GitHub `Issues` are for repository specific questions.
+GitHub `Issues` are for repository-specific questions.

-If you would like to discuss a private matter, you can of course email me at kcoombs@bates.edu.
+If you would like to discuss a private matter, you can of course email me at kcoombs [at] bates.edu.
 I will respond as quickly as possible.
 If you do need to email me, please include "ECON368" in the subject line.
 If you email me a question that would benefit the whole class or someone else in the class could answer, I will respond by asking you to post it to GitHub Discussions or Issues.

 <!-- You can book time [here](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ02UMZxGreYvp2MnVl5VkXrIQNOXpFuu6vOI-loXJZIJE141Ml4Qh05FCPbw73kVLUjSFCRhM61). -->